A letter from Pina Albo

 Hamilton believes in making data-based underwriting decisions.

-HARP (Hamilton Analytics and Risk Platform) is a comprehensive pricing, portfolio accumulation and reporting framework that allows Hamilton to systematically assess catastrophe risk across the Group in near-real-time.
+HARP (Hamilton Analytics and Risk Platform) is a comprehensive cat modelling, portfolio accumulation and reporting framework that allows Hamilton to systematically assess catastrophe risk across the Group in near-real-time.
 HARP is one of the most advanced systems in the industry, allowing us to manage our capital across a 200,000 iteration stochastic simulation on a multi-year forward looking perspective accounting for:

 - variations in the Atlantic Multidecadal Oscillation (AMO);